 With all the basics and now these ten vital items considered and prepared double check you bug out bag and ask yourself if you have met all your survival needs; does your bug out bag provide you with the following?

 All these four basic necessities MUST be provided by your bug out bag.
-In any survival situation these things will be essential, in fact even in everyday life these are among those few things we could never do without.
-Think of the importance of water for washing and drinking, and food, and what our homes, clothes, cars and umbrellas but shelter?
+In any survival situation, these things will be essential, in fact even in everyday life these are among those few things we could never do without.
+Think of the importance of water for washing and drinking, and food, and what our homes, clothes, cars, and umbrellas but shelter?
 Isn’t it fire in one form or another that cooks our food and warms our homes?
-Just as these things are essential in everyday life they will be even more important in our preparations for emergency, so prepare your bug out bag NOW.
+Just as these things are essential in everyday life they will be even more important in our preparations for an emergency, so prepare your bug out bag NOW.